 Removable Storage Drives: CD-RW/DVD+RW or CD-RW/DVD-ROM combo

-Operating System: Windows 7; OSX
+Operating System: Windows 7 or 8; OSX

 Internet Browser: Microsoft Internet Explorer, Firefox, or Google Chrome.